 The Best Advice About Editing: Proof EVERYTHING!

-Have a proofreader.
+Have a Proofreader

 Play around with your photos for a bit—don’t be too hasty in getting them out there.
 Look at them using different filters.
 Crop more than once.
-Ask someone to take a look at the photos in question as well and consequently get their opinion.
+Ask someone to take a look at the photos in question and get their opinion.
 The key is not to just rush through for the sake of posting.